How has and will StoryBook keep artists and volunteers safe while creating theatre during the pandemic?

 BREAKS & MEALS - cohort members are encouraged to sit in their own designated areas to take breaks and meals and respect physical distancing measures.
-The large studios in the space will be provided to cast and crew to allow for proper distancing measures and good ventilation.
+The large studios in the space will be provided to cast and crew if required, to allow for proper distancing measures and good ventilation.
 If the weather is cooperating meals are encouraged to be outdoors where social distancing measures can be practiced.
 All stations must be sanitized before and after meals.

 TEAM STATIONS - all team members are designated areas for work.
 These stations may not be used by other members of the cohort for any reason.
-This includes chairs, tables and devices.
+This includes chairs, tables, and devices.
 These areas will be sanitized by the designated team member daily.

 DRESSING ROOMS - all cast will be designated a dressing room space which they must keep sanitized.
-Hand sanitizer and cleaning sanitizer will be provided in all dressing rooms within close proximity to each actor.
+Hand sanitizer and cleaning sanitizer will be provided in all dressing rooms within proximity to each actor.
 NO OTHER CAST MEMBER who is not designated on the door may enter the room under any circumstances and team members will be limited entrance.
 Arrivals and prep time will be staggered to limit the number of people in one dressing room at a time.

-COSTUMES - costumes will be cleaned daily with a wardrobe person on site for all costuming needs.
+COSTUMES - costumes will be cleaned/sanitized daily with a wardrobe person on site for all costuming needs.
 The cast may NOT share costume pieces under any circumstances and any pieces that may not be laundered through the machine will be sanitized at a higher concentration of alcohol disinfectant.

 HAIR & MAKEUP - Generally most people will be asked to come with their hair and makeup done.
 In the instances that a team is required, only the necessary physical interaction will take place and all team members will adhere to proper sanitization protocols.

-At no time has or will StoryBook operate without the direct approval, exemptions or support of Alberta Health Services.
+At no time has or will StoryBook operate without the direct approval, exemptions, or support of Alberta Health Services.